You are here

-This year the team made subtle but critical improvements to the navigation system guiding users through the site.
-The most important: adding a navigation guide that remains visible to site visitors throughout their journey.
-The guide – known in web design circles as a “breadcrumb trail” – enables users to find their way back to the search page after finding a solution.
-The navigation improvements have slashed sudden exits from the site, so that the average visitor in September 2013 spent 35% more time there than they had a year before.
+Other subtle but critical improvements to the site’s navigation system were made, such as adding a navigation guide that remains visible to site visitors throughout their journey.
+The guide – known in Web design circles as a “breadcrumb trail” – enables users to find their way back to the search page after finding a solution.
+The navigation improvements slashed sudden exits from the site, so that the average visitor in September 2013 spent 35% more time there than they had a year before.

 - Thirty-four Solution Records and 223 Hazard Analyses were released to the public.

 - Three Return on Investment Examples: Overhead Drill Press & Dust Control (revised with new productivity data), Hand-Held Drill with Integrated Dust Control, and Sheet Metal Crimpers – Per Part.